control-toolbox/MedicalResonanceImaging.jl/docs/src/saturation.md

 nothing # hide
 ```

 We are now in position to solve the shooting equations.
-Due to the sensitivity of the
-first singular arc, we need to improve the initial guess obtained from the direct method
-to make the Newton solver converge.
-To do so we set for the initial guess
-$z(t_1) = z_s$ and $p_z(t_1) = p_y(t_1) z_s / y(t_1)$.
+Due to the sensitivity of the first singular arc, we need to improve the initial guess obtained from the direct method to make the Newton solver converge.
+To do so, we set for the initial guess $z(t_1) = z_s$ and $p_z(t_1) = p_y(t_1) z_s / y(t_1)$.

-One can see below from the norm of the shooting function at the initial guess that
-it is not very accurate.
+We can see below from the norm of the shooting function that the initial guess is not very accurate.

 ```@example main